aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/title/_index.md

 ```

 Gets rich text formatting of this Title.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Title.Characters() method.
 This property will be removed 12 months later since November 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 com.aspose.cells.FontSetting[] - returns FontSetting array